-This well-known ‘Success Coach’ starts by telling us that he works with billionaires with the big houses, cars and expensive watches, BUT these people are empty and insecure on the inside.
+This well-known ‘Success Coach’ starts by telling us that he works with billionaires with big houses, cars, and expensive watches, BUT these people are empty and insecure on the inside.
 In guru-like fashion he tells me that:

 “The door to success doesn’t open outward, but inward”

-He goes on to expand on the virtue of working on our mental, emotional, spiritual and physical self.
+He goes on to expand on the virtue of working on our mental, emotional, spiritual, and physical selves.

 So far, so good.
 As a Self-leadership author and Motivational Speaker, myself, I’m fully aligned with the message.
 But then, comes the twist.

-In the next part of his pitch, he tells us that if we do all this ‘inner work’, we can have the houses, cars and expensive watches.
+In the next part of his pitch, he tells us that if we do all this ‘inner work’, we can have houses, cars, and expensive watches.
 That my external wealth will be in direct proportion to my inner growth!